TobiasMende/personal-cv/src/content/blog/2022-03-12-why-a-devex-team-can-help.md

 +++
 title = "Why a developer experience team can help your company" description = "Great developer experience is directly linked to great developer productivity and an important factor for company success.
-This article starts to answer the question how great developer experience can be achieved." tags = ["Developer Experience", "Team Topologies"] categories = ["Organizational Design"] series = ["Developer Experience"] authors = ["Tobias Mende"]
+This article starts to answer the question how great developer experience can be achieved." tags = ["Developer Experience", "Team Topologies", "Technical Leadership"] categories = ["Organizational Design"] series = ["Developer Experience"] authors = ["Tobias Mende"]